 Hey, speaking of getting rowdy, if you’re tired of all those signs with scantily clad women all over Vegas, equal time can be attained at such shows as the male-stripper review Thunder From Down Under, at Excalibur or the tried-and-true Chippendales at Rio.
-There’s also new kid on the block Magic Mike Live at Hard Rock, produced by none than Magic Mike himself, Channing Tatum.
+There’s also new kid on the block Magic Mike Live at Sahara, produced by none than Magic Mike himself, Channing Tatum.
 Or, if that’s not risqué enough, try the delightfully profane circus of Absinthe at Caesars Palace.
 Just don’t allow the host to pull you up on stage for audience participation.
 You’ll thank us later.

 Rosina at Palazzo is a calm, sophisticated spot to have a tipple to gear up for the rest of your evening.
 Feel free to press their Champagne Call Button at will so that your glass never runs empty.
 A somewhat more gearing-up-for-the-clubs atmosphere is across the way at Hyde Bellagio, which in addition to having fun cocktails (is that a Bellini cart?
 Why, yes, it is!) has the best view of the Bellagio Fountains from its lakeside patio.